Canon 2000D vs Nikon D3500

 |129 x 101 x 78 mm, 475 g||124 x 97 x 70 mm, 365 g|

 The side-by-side display below illustrates the physical size and weight of the Canon 2000D and the Nikon D3500.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 2000D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3500 is notably smaller (8 percent) than the Canon 2000D.
 Moreover, the D3500 is markedly lighter (23 percent) than the 2000D.
 In this context, it is worth noting that neither the 2000D nor the D3500 are weather-sealed.